rpm-software-management/dnf/doc/command_ref.rst

     Disable the listed plugins specified by names or globs.

 ``--disablerepo=<repoid>``
     Disable specific repositories by an id or a glob.
+This option is mutually exclusive with ``--repo``.

 .. _downloadonly-label: